How to Export Your Car from Oman to UAE — Complete Step-by-Step Guide

 Keep your original Omani plates safely in the boot of the car — you may need to surrender them at the border or at a later administrative step.

-At the UAE entry (Hatta), customs officers will verify your export certificate and may inspect the vehicle.
-Once cleared, you're free to drive into the UAE.
-Note that Hatta is an enclave of Dubai — after crossing into Hatta you will briefly pass through Omani territory again before entering mainland UAE, so keep your documents accessible throughout the drive.
+With your documents in hand and blue plates fitted, you’re ready to drive into the UAE via the Hatta border crossing.
+Note that Hatta is an enclave of Dubai—after crossing into Hatta you will briefly pass through Omani territory again before entering mainland UAE, so keep your documents accessible throughout the drive.

 Reminder: Your Dhofar Insurance export policy is valid for only 10 days from the date of issue.
-Make sure your border crossing happens within this window.
+Make sure your border crossing and customs formalities happen within this window.

 Complete Cost Breakdown